delabon/laravel-podcasts/README.md

 ## About Podcasts

-Users can create any kind of podcasts.
+Users can create any kind of podcast.

 ## Tech